AbacavirBrand Name: Ziagen Other Names: ABC, abacavir sulfate Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 What are the most important things to know about abacavir?

 Abacavir can cause serious, life-threatening side effects.
-These include allergic reactions, lactic acidosis (buildup of acid in the blood), and liver problems.
+These include a serious allergic reaction, a buildup of lactic acid in the blood (), and problems.

 - Group 1 Symptoms: Fever